Griffith University logo

 After successfully completing this subject you should be able to:

-1. Appreciate the breadth and diversity of criminological theories from a psychological, biological and sociological perspective.
+- Appreciate the breadth and diversity of criminological theories from multidisciplinary perspectives.

-3. Demonstrate written and verbal communication skills applying critical thinking, analysis and application to a real world context
+- Demonstrate written and verbal communication skills applying critical thinking, analysis and application to a real world context.

-Using an inter-disciplinary approach, this subject explores how offenders and offending have been conceptualised, and the consequent implications for the criminal justice system.
-There is a diverse range of theoretical frameworks used to understand crime; in this subject we will particularly focus on sociological, psychological and biological perspectives.
-The types of policies and interventions which have been promoted, and adopted, have been influenced by the extent to which weight is given to individual, social or environmental factors.
+Using an inter-disciplinary approach, this course explores how offenders and offending have been conceptualised, and the consequent implications for the criminal justice system and interventions /programs that we develop and implement to address offending.
+There are a diverse range of theoretical frameworks used to understand crime; in this course we will particularly focus on sociological, psychological, biological, and situational/environmental perspectives.
+The types of policies and interventions which have been promoted, and adopted to respond to offenders, have been influenced by the extent to which weight is given to individual, social or environmental factors.

 This subject will consider how different theoretical approaches can be applied to understand a selection of contemporary crime problems, the strengths and weaknesses of different explanations and the implications for prevention and intervention.